-So, you have decided to buy an Apple MacBook Air, but confused about numerous choices in front of you?
+So, you have decided to buy an Apple MacBook Air, but are confused about numerous choices in front of you?
 Don’t worry, most Mac users have the same trouble in choosing their first MacBook.
 What I will say is, you can buy pretty much any configuration of this machine and you will have an excellent laptop for writing.

-It weighs as light as 2.75 pounds, an 8 generation Intel Core i5 processor in the laptop help you finish your daily activities like reading emails, browsing, or anything you do for blogging with high speed.
-It has 16GB RAM and 1.5TB SSD.
+It weighs as light as 2.75 pounds, an 8 generation Intel Core i5 processor in the laptop helps you finish your daily activities like reading emails, browsing, or anything you do for blogging with high speed.
+It has 16GB RAM and a 1.5TB SSD.
 So you have enough space for storing all your files, photos, videos, and any other documents.